zzt93/os-lab1/README.md

 -----------------

 ## NOTICE in the future:
-- the adt itself not must to be synchronized, the user choose whether to synchronize.
+- the adt itself may not to be synchronized, the user choose whether to synchronize it, like `Vector and ArrayList`?
 - can add NOINTR to make sure user add synchronization if necessary
+- the adt seems should not using semaphore and P&V for concurrent use, for it may used in irq which may cause deadlock

 - put the original global variable to parameter can better re-use some data structure.(ListHead)
 - using macro when need different type(Tree<>)